-Gen eral information
+Can eral information

 1 What is your position in your company?
 Please tick the relevant box

-- Management level/ senior
+Management level/ senior

 Junior

 Other, please define

 2 How many employees are there in your company?

-- Sea-based
+Sea-based

 Shore-based

 3 What is your highest level of education?

-5 High school education
+High school education

 College/university

 Other education?

-Please write which education or training programs you have attended and in which achool on

-training centre. in which school of
+Please write which education or training programs you have attended and in training centre. n which school or

 4 Do you have a marine education?
 If so, which institution do you graduate from?

 5 Did you and/or your family pay for your marine education?

+Myself

-Myself Family
+Family

 Subsidised by a shipping company

-Subsidised by a simpling company Subsidised by a manning agency
+Subsidised by a manning agency

 Other (please define)

 6 Please tick the appropriate age box

-U < 25
+< 25

 26-35

 36-45

 46-55

 56-65

 >66

 7 Please tick the appropriate gender

-' Female
+Female

 Male

 Edu cation and training in relation to safety and culture Please answer with yes or no

 8 Do you offer training for your seafarers?

 In safety?

 In cultural issues?

 In Corporate Social Responsibility?

 9 Is your education free of charge?

-) 10 Do you believe that education costs can make it difficult for seafarers to
+10 Do you believe that education costs can make it difficult for seafarers to

-10 by you believe that education costs can make it unneut for sealarers to 1
+1 Julian Committee Committ